Project-RandomOS/RandomOS/All New RandomOS.md

 Your Go-To Random Useless OS!

 Be prepared on what you are going to witness with your own little grubby eyes, as you are going to see the BEST OS made in mankind.
-May this not be a small step in technology but a MAJOR LEAP in technology
+May this not be a small step in technology but a MAJOR LEAP in technology.
+And we DONT give millions of files to make y'all confused, we give you just 1 teeny tiny file which totally doesn't have more than 400 lines, right?
+RIGHT??????